JanakiKandukuri/reporting-tool/README.md

    * Once up to log into newlys installed VM use vagrant ssh.

 #### RUN APPLICATION
+* After logging into vm,
-1. There is newsdata.zip file unzip it to find newsdata.sql file which consists of news database.
-Once logged in create database using "psql -d news -f newsdata.sql"
+  1. Download database file from [newssql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) from        here and create database using "psql -d news -f newsdata.sql" command.
   2. Use "psql news"  command to connect to news database.
   3. Open new terminal window navigate to project folder and perform step 4 from above to connect VM.
   4. run "python reportingtool.py" command to see this reporting tool up and running.